darlinghq/darling/README.md

 6. It compares the stdout contents of dyld with that of the remotely run binary.
 7. Should the stdout contents differ or should the process exit with a non-zero code on either of the systems, the test has failed.

-In `src/tests/libsshcxx`, a copy of my libssh C++ wrapper should check itself out.

 ## Debugging

-Find out how Darling can help you with debugging at http://darling.dolezel.info/en/Debugging
+Find out how Darling can help you with debugging at http://www.darlinghq.org/for-developers/debugging-in-darling

 ## What NOT to do